-The Second Council of Nicaea is regarded by Catholics and Eastern Orthodox Christians as the 7th Ecumenical Council, meaning that they affirm it to be infallible in matters of doctrine.
+The Second Council of Nicaea (787 AD) is regarded by Roman Catholic and Eastern Orthodox Christians as the 7th Ecumenical Council, meaning that they affirm it to be infallible in matters of doctrine.
 It was a response to the Iconoclast controversy, which surrounded the permissibility of creating and venerating religious images.

 It overturned the earlier Council of Hieria (754 AD), which had also declared itself the 7th Ecumenical Council, and forbade the use of icons and images in worship: